Mynameisreily/Getting-Mean-Work-Along/README.md

 My personal log of progress on the book "Getting Mean" by Simon Holmes

+Along with knowledge of the MEAN stack, I am also learning how to use Heroku and the Google Static Map API

 Here's the Heroku URL so you can see the live site as well : https://stark-falls-30670.herokuapp.com/

 # Chapter Progress